Dave Hyde: Jimmy Butler goes down and Miami Heat can’t hold up without him

 Playoff Jimmy was Peg-leg Jimmy.

 “He could still move a little bit in the second quarter, but as the second half went on he was more limited,’’ Spoelstra said after the 105-104 play-in loss to Philadelphia.
-“But we have no idea what now.
+“But we have no idea. ...
 We’ll see when we get back to Miami.”

 There’s no crying over this.
 Not when you let your season come down to one night.
 Not when you’ve had the good fortune of opposing injuries in recent years (Giannis Antetokounmpo in Game 1 last year, Jayson Tatum in Game 7).